Colorado SB25-003 · In effect since August 1, 2026

 How much does all of this cost?

-There’s a state Firearms Eligibility Record fee collected by the sheriff (set by the Parks and Wildlife Commission), any separate sheriff administrative fee, the private instructor’s course fee, and the usual FFL transfer/InstaCheck fee.
+Expect a $52 state Firearms Safety Course record fee collected by the sheriff, a separate county administrative fee, about $30 for the name-based background check, the instructor’s course fee, and the usual FFL transfer/InstaCheck fee.
 The application fee is charged whether or not you’re approved.
-We’ll post current figures here as they’re confirmed.

 Where’s the official information?